1980 New Zealand rugby union tour of Australia and Fiji

 The 1980 New Zealand tour rugby to Australia and Fiji was the 24th tour by the New Zealand national rugby union team to Australia and ended with three matches at Fiji.

 The last tour of "All Blacks" in Australia was the short 1979 tour.

 All Blacks won only one test match on three and lost the Bledisloe Cup.

-The tour
+Schedule

 Scores and results list New Zealand's points tally first.